MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 ## Installation

 Download the latest version of Graph connector agent [here](https://download.microsoft.com/download/d/d/e/dde18236-9c67-437d-a864-894a0a888ef2/AgentPackage.msi) and install the software using the installation wizard.
-With the recommended configuration of the machine described below, the software can handle up to three connections.
+Using the recommended configuration of the machine described below, the software can handle up to three connections.
 Any connections beyond that might degrade the performance of all connections on the agent.

 Recommended configuration:

 * Windows 10, Windows Server 2012 R2 and above
-* 8 cores, 3GHz
+* 8 cores, 3 GHz
-* 16GB RAM, 1GB Disk Space
+* 16 GB RAM, 1 GB Disk Space
 * Network access to data source and internet through 443

 ## Create and configure an App for the agent